 This is the third of four volumes associated with the Hercules Project, all arising from the 2013 and 2017 conferences, with some additional commissioned chapters.
 These volumes are to appear in the Brill series Metaforms: Studies in the Reception of Classical Antiquity over 2020 and 2021.
 The Modern Hercules follows on chronologically from the Exemplary volume, and is a companion to the Performed volume, covering Hercules’ appearances in various media from the nineteenth century to the present day.
 Part 1 includes consideration of literature, children’s literature and political discourses.
 Part 2 considers screen adaptations of Hercules’ story.
-The volume is due to be published in December 2020 (see Brill’s website).
+The volume was published on 9th (e-copy) and 12th (hardback) November 2020.
+It can be ordered via Brill’s website.

 Cover image: Herakles discusses Boundary Issues with the Neighbours (lithograph 2007), courtesy of Marian Maguire.